nico-amsterdam/cakephp-stimulus-example1/README.md

 SecurityComponent:

 - The CakePHP SecurityComponent is enabled.
 This gives a few challanges when used with client script code.
 The SecurityComponent rejects the submitted form data when fields are dynamically added or removed, hidden field values are changed, or a different form action url is used.
 Luckily these can selectively be unlocked, and this is happens in the beforeFilter of the Example1Controller.
 - Don't bother to make funny remarks in the live demo, because the data is only stored in the session.
 That's why a src/Form/Example1Form extending App\Form is used; it contains the field definitions and form validation.
 If you use a database, you won't need this, because then you will have a model.
-Define the tables (following CakePHP naming conventions) in the database, including primary, foreign and unique keys, and let `cake bake all` generate all the initial code.
+See this [branch](https://github.com/nico-amsterdam/cakephp-stimulus-example1/tree/db_example1).
+Tip: define the tables (following CakePHP naming conventions) in the database, including primary, foreign and unique keys, and let `cake bake all` generate all the initial code.

 Polyfills:
 - To support Internet Explorer 11, the [Stimulus polyfill](https://stimulusjs.org/handbook/installing#browser-support) is used.